-Families Count is a family restoration and preservation ministry of Lifeline that targets parents who are at-risk for having their children removed from their homes or working towards reunification with their children out of foster care.
-It includes a six-week, biblical parenting class facilitated by local churches and a mentorship for participating parents.
-An overarching goal of Families Count is to point parents to Christ as the Restorer of their families and to His Church as a source of ongoing support.
+Families Count™ is a family restoration and preservation ministry of Lifeline focused on parents at-risk of having their children removed from their homes or who are already working toward reunification with their children who are in foster care.
+It includes a six-week, biblical parenting class facilitated by local churches and a mentorship program for participating parents.
+Families Count seeks to point parents to Christ as the Restorer of their families and to His Church as a source of ongoing support.
 Learn more about Families Count here.

 Foster Parenting Training

-Life Skills Educational Training (LSET) & Caregiver Training
+Life Skills Education Training (LSET)

 Training for Churches